 Last time he hugged me it was around my middle.
-He’s as tall as his father now.
+Now he’s taller than me.

 Magistrate Gorum waited for them on the porch.
 “Welcome, Lady Otual.
 Have tea with me.”

-A servant brought out a tray with fruit and cakes.
-Another followed with tea.
+A servant brought out a tray of sliced fruit and cakes.
+Another followed with the tea and cups.

 “Master Gorum,” Rebekah objected, “you are treating me like royalty.
 And here I am taking away your help.”
 She sighed, looking down at her hands.